Edit Blog Post

 The Lifestart Foundation Free Disability Community Centre, Hoi An.
 The last of the renovations were completed by Al, and another terrific volunteer from Australia, Michael.

-us the workshop sales improved dramatically.
 Al also worked at any DIY/ Handyman job that we presented him with, many times working in extreme heat and not the best of conditions.
 All of us at Lifestart Foundation are very grateful for their selfless help and terrific spirits.
 We hope that you will come back again as we all loved your company.

 Following all of Al's hard DIY work the Lifestart Foundation Free Community Disability Center